And I do mean "mike".

 - There's a national open mike listing, generously maintained by Paul Roub.
 He's on the record as agreeing with me.

-- WUMB maintains a list of upcoming folk events and venues.
+- WUMB maintains a list of upcoming folk events.